 For street photographers, the SR-Ts might not be the best machines.
 Mostly available in chrome, the black versions are more expensive.
 They’re heavy, large, and loud.
 The shutter and mirror slap are pretty raucous, which is charming, but not so surreptitious.
 Travelers, or anyone who values compactness, might also grow tired of lugging the burly beast around for much longer than a few hours.

 The list of assets far outweigh the liabilities with the SR-Ts.
 For shooters who want the most sturdy machine, for those who value mechanical objects, and for those on whom the charm of vintage class strikes home, the SR-T range won’t disappoint.
 Photophiles looking to connect with the essence of photography will have found the perfect match in these, Minolta’s mechanical masterpieces.

 Fujifilm Instax Mini 50S

 Many photophiles have a soft spot in their hearts for instant cameras.
 The Polaroids of yesteryear are as popular today as ever, but removing the nostalgic filter of fond memories, they’re honestly not the best photographic devices.
-Often lacking features, producing dull and soft images, and lacking in good film options, Polaroid cameras offer too great of a compromise to be included in the same list as some of the genius machines previously mentioned.
-I love them, but they’re just not that great.
+I love them, but they’re just not that usable today.

 Here is where Fujifilm’s Instax cameras come in.
 For shooters who love the instant camera, but can’t abide the bulky machines and the expensive and sometimes low quality film options provided with Polaroid and The Impossible Project, they provide a viable alternative.